India bats for faster extradition of economic offenders, corruption-free world at G20 anti-graft meet | Law-Order

 He said modernising governance, improving efficiency and enhancing service delivery offer pathways to minimising corrupt practices.

+Singh said that India has proposed the important issue of gender aspect of corruption which was deliberated upon in the anti-corruption working group meeting.

-Pointing out that corruption undermines democracy and the rule of law, Singh said it perpetuates inequality and erodes public trust in institutions.
+Pointing out that corruption undermines democracy and the rule of law, the minister said it perpetuates inequality and erodes public trust in institutions.

 ''Corruption disproportionately affects the poorest and most marginalised members of society.
 Corruption also fuels transnational crime and terrorism by enabling illicit flow of money, and even directly financing criminal groups, which has direct bearing on the national security of countries.
 All the countries of the world face the negative impact of corruption in one way or the other,'' he said.

-Singh said the fight against corruption may be long and arduous but it is not impossible to win and asked all to commit themselves to this cause and create societies where prosperity and justice are not undermined by the scourge of corruption.

-He said the fight against corruption is all the more important in these times since the world today is confronted with unparalleled and diverse challenges, including the Covid pandemic, supply-chain disruptions, geopolitical conflicts and climate-related incidents.
+Singh said the fight against corruption is all the more important in these times since the world today is confronted with unparalleled and diverse challenges, including the Covid-19 pandemic, supply-chain disruptions, geopolitical conflicts and climate-related incidents.

 ''All these have derailed the progress and development achieved by the world in the past,'' the minister added.